InFog/evaldojunior.com/_posts/2015-02-12-are-microframeworks-for-beginners.md

 then a full-stack is definitely a good option.
 The team can follow what the framework dictates and learn a lot in the process.

-Well, sometimes the team will add pieces to replace the bad partes of the full stack.
+Well, sometimes the team will add pieces to replace the bad parts of the full stack.
+The result can be a nice tuned car or something funny with 8 doors, 3 engines and no wheel.

-**TODO: a modified car**

 ## The good thing on micro-frameworks